-Credits: 23.5 for the week (Monday - Friday): This course is pending approval by the Supreme Court of Ohio Commission on Continuing Legal Education for 23.5 total CLE hours instruction.
+Credits: 23.5 for the week (Monday - Friday): Approval has been granted by the Supreme Court of Ohio Commission on Continuing Legal Education for a total of 23.5 Continuing Legal Education Hours.

 ICWI is only available on a weekly basis and all CLE/CEU registrants are expected to attend each and every class in order to receive continuing education credit.